-The Bank's Constitution specifies that at each Annual General Meeting (AGM), one third of Directors (other than the CEO) will retire from office and may stand for re-election.
+The Bank's Constitution specifies that at each AGM, one third of Directors (other than the CEO and Directors appointed to the Board since the last AGM) will retire from office and may stand for re-election.

 The policy of the Board is that Non-Executive Directors are normally expected to serve a term of six (6) years from the date of first election by shareholders, subject to re-election by shareholders as required under the Bank's Constitution and the Australian Securities Exchange (ASX) Listing Rules.
 That term may be extended to nine (9) years where, at the end of the initial six (6) year period, the Board determines that such an extension would be of benefit to the Bank and the Director is agreeable.
 On an exceptional basis, the Board may annually exercise its discretion to further extend the term of a Director should the circumstances be such that the Board deems it appropriate, subject to the total term of appointment not exceeding twelve (12) years.
 The Chairman would normally be expected to serve a term of at least five (5) years in that capacity.